robotjackie/portfolio/_projects/04_Arduino_cam.md

 ## Challenges

-- BE CAREFUL: Some libraries say "OV7670" in the name of the file, but you have to look at the code and description carefully.
+- BE careful: Some libraries say "OV7670" in the name of the file, but you have to look at the code and description carefully.
 Some libraries titled "OV7670" are mislabeled and for other cameras, like OV7076, or other cameras starting with "OV."

 - Data sheet for pins may be different